CodeWithNachi/docker-with-nachi/docker_concepts/Lesson-01.md

    * exited
    * dead
  * We will look in to state transition in a latter lesson
- * docker run command to create a container and get it running
+ * docker run command is used to create a container and get it running
- * docker create command to create a container
+ * docker create command is used to create a container
- * docker start command to move a container to running state from created or exited state
+ * docker start command is used to move a container to running state from created or exited state
- * docker pause command to pause a container
+ * docker pause command is used to pause a container
- * docker unpause command to move a container from paused state to running state
+ * docker unpause command is used to move a container from paused state to running state
- * docker stop/kill command to move a container from running state to exited state
+ * docker stop/kill command is used to move a container from running state to exited state
+ * docker ps command to list all running containers
- * docker ps command to list all running containers and all containers
+ * docker ps -a command to list all running containers

 ## Test your self
  * What is an image?